Saturday, February 8, 2020

 Let's Chat: Writers of Color Writing White Books

 So I realize this is a topic where everyone has varying opinions.
 Some people have a stance that authors should be able to write whatever they feel like writing.
 And that's fine.
-But that also means that white authors can write stories about people of color.
-We all know people are color are barely given writing opportunities as is.
-And that white publishers will make excuses as to why a book by an author of color is not up to standard while publishing a story by a mediocre white author.
+But that also means that white authors can write stories about People of Color.
+We all know People are Color are barely given writing opportunities as is.
+And that white publishers will make excuses as to why a book by an Author of Color is not up to standard while publishing a story by a mediocre white author.
 And I know most of us don't want write writers writing their stories and our stories.
 I know I'm getting tired of having to do background checks on authors lately every time I come across a new book with a black face on the cover.
 As black writers are fighting to get their stories published I refuse to put money into the pockets of white writers looking to capitalize off the diversity trend.

 After that mess the other day with Penguin Random House and Barnes and Noble putting classic white stories in black/yellow/brown face instead of promoting more diverse tales it really got me thinking.
 First I want to start by giving praise to the authors who have been advocates for diversity in the publishing industry and pushed for change.
 It's very easy to be complacent in a system not designed for you.
-We Need Diverse Books really paved the way to get more stories told and started a conversation about how much diversity is lacking across all genres.
+We Need Diverse Books paved the way to get more stories told and pushed a conversation about how much diversity is lacking across all genres.

 Let's talk about popular Young Adult writer Melissa De La Cruz who has written well over 40 books during her career.
 But just how many of those stories feature a Filipino lead like herself?
 When I think of all her highly praised titles none of the first stories that come to mind feature leads who look like her.
 I read her semi-autobiographical story Fresh Off the Boat years ago when it first published and it wasn't until about a decade or so and several published books later did she release a story similar in tone with Something in Between.
 Where are her other books with Filipino culture?
 Why has she published more stories about girls like her?
 Very many of her books have been turned into movies.
 Yet the only one featuring a non white lead becoming a film is 29 Dates which just felt like an attempt to jump on the K Pop trend.
 Melissa herself is not Korean and doesn't have much knowledge on Korean culture.
 One of the complaints I read about the book was how inauthentic the Korean parts felt while the brief scene featuring Filipino culture felt so much more real.
 Surely she's been in the industry long enough that she can push for change.